-The PCB creates a requirement to notify affected individuals of a breach.
+The bill creates a requirement to notify affected individuals of a breach.
 Because the reporting requirement is similar to that in current law, this requirement is not anticipated to have a fiscal impact on the private sector.

-The PCB creates a requirement to notify the state in the event of a breach.
+The bill creates a requirement to notify the state in the event of a breach.
 The requirement is new, but is expected to have a minimal impact on the private sector.

-The PCB contains civil penalties that may be assessed against individuals and entities in the private sector.
+The bill contains civil penalties that may be assessed against individuals and entities in the private sector.
 The penalty can be as high as \$500,000 for violations of the Act.
 It is unknown how often these penalties would be assessed and their impact on the private sector is thus unknown.

-The PCB mandates that businesses properly dispose of individual records in order to avoid having those records fall into the wrong hands.
+The bill mandates that businesses properly dispose of individual records.
 The fiscal impact of this requirement on the private sector is unknown.
-Many companies are already required by current state and federal law to take reasonable measures to properly dispose of certain personal information, and thus will not be impacted by this requirement in the PCB.
-For example, the Fair Credit Reporting Act and the Federal Trade Commission require that businesses properly dispose of consumer information; and the Health Insurance Portability and Accountability Act and the Gramm-Leach-Bliley Act require health care providers to properly dispose of certain health information.
+Many companies are already required by current state and federal law to take reasonable measures to properly dispose of certain personal information, and thus will not be impacted by this requirement in the bill.
+For example, the Fair Credit Reporting Act and the Federal Trade Commission require that businesses properly dispose of consumer information; and the Health Insurance Portability and Accountability Act and the Gramm-Leach-Bliley Act require health care providers properly dispose of certain health information.